 Making Smart Money Decisions

-Eating is such a communal experience, it’s natural that we start to pick up on one another’s eating habits—so it’s a really crucial area when it comes to developing healthy habits as a couple.
+Eating is such a communal experience, so it’s natural when we start to pick up on one another’s eating habits.
+It's a really crucial area when it comes to developing healthy habits as a couple.
 Now, that doesn't mean forcing each other to live on nothing but vegetables and air—that’s not healthy, either.
 Sometimes making healthy eating choices means encouraging each other to indulge and to not become too fanatical.
 For others, it might be encouraging eating clean and cooking at home.
 Whatever healthy eating means to you, it’s so much easier if you and your partner are both on board.

 Making Time for Self-Care